jhus5/azure-database-migration860/README.md

 ## Milestone 7: MS Entra id directory integration

-make sure you click ‘save’

-then disconnect from current connection and manage connection.
+Make sure you click ‘save’ then disconnect from current connection and manage connection.
 Change to ‘Microsoft entra ID’

  <img src = screenshots/7a.png>

-you will be unable to connect vis azure data studio if you fail to save previous action, as I found out:
+We will be unable to connect vis azure data studio if you fail to save previous action, as we experienced:

  <img src = screenshots/7b.png>

-Thus I had to return to the previous screen on azure services (on browser window) and click save.
-This allowed me to log back in.
+Thus, we had to return to the previous screen on azure services (on browser window) and click save.
+This allowed us to log back in.